OPALX-project/OPALX-project.github.io/FFA.md

-There are two methods to model FFAs in OPAL, using the OPAL-Cycl routines.
+[TOSCA_cyli13_massaged.H.7z](/uploads/5e8f8739c9c28a86be8515ef12f3ce94/TOSCA_cyli13_massaged.H.7z)There are two methods to model FFAs in OPAL, using the OPAL-Cycl routines.

 1. Tracking through an analytical field model (OPAL >= 2.0).
 2. Tracking through a 3D field map.